This post was most recently updated on December 8th, 2019

 You could save $100 if you book one ticket first, and then book the remaining three tickets directly after.

 Note: Booking separate tickets could mean your seats won’t be next to each other, but that’s a small price to pay for that much money saved!
+Just check in together at the airport, and hopefully the clerk can seat you together.

 18. Buy flights to a further destination